 I was fortunate in the sense that I had recently gone independent, and after some convincing, my new brokerage firm allowed me to start blogging.

 What was unfortunate at the time was that I was a Series 7 Registered Representative, which basically meant that I could receive commissions off the sale of certain investment products.

 Even though my Series 7 only accounted for a fraction of my overall business, I still fell under full regulation of FINRA (Financial Industry Regulatory).

 Being under full regulation of FINRA essentially means that to publish a blog post, video, or do anything on my site, everything had to be run through my compliance department first.

-I had to do that for every single article that I published on my site.
+I had to get approval for every single article I published on my site.
 At the time that was over 800 articles!

 Imagine trying to keep track of that.
 I promise you it’s not fun.

-What made the blogging aspect even worse was that it was hard for to have a voice.
-My blog articles always had to be “balanced” and I was forbidden from making remarks such as
+What made the blogging aspect even worse was that it was hard to have a voice.
+My blog articles always had to be “balanced,” and I was forbidden from making remarks such as

 “I love the Roth IRA and I think it’s one of the greatest things ever created!”

 Rather, I would have to say something like